 Within the research project four ACR-Institutes are working in close cooperation to analyse house dust and its influence as one of the major parameters affecting indoor air quality.
 Indoor concentrations of some pollutants have increased in recent decades due to manifold factors (energy-efficient building construction, increased use of synthetic building materials, furnishings, personal care products, pesticides, household cleaners).
 Plenty of them have already been subject to various analyses.
 House dust, however, has been neglected so far.
 Neither its composition nor its concentration have been given real consideration when it comes to its effects on indoor air quality and subsequently on human health.

-Dust is a collective term describing a wide variety of organic and inorganic volatile particles that collect in the home: shed human skin cells, pet dander, dust mites, pollen, bacteria, plant and insect parts, fibres, and many more.
+Dust may consist of different kinds of volatile particles that collect in the home: shed human skin cells, pet dander, dust mites, pollen, bacteria, plant and insect parts, fibres, and many more.
 All of them have different structures and forms, a fact that makes research studies even more challenging.
 This research project combines the expertise of each institute and makes it possible to investigate house dust as vital part of indoor air quality, taking various factors into account: source identification, impact on occupants, distribution effects, filtration, and fixation.

 Left: Distribution of oxygen (green) and sulphide (light blue) additionally tungsten was found in all particles under investigation; right: corresponding Raman spectroscopy confirms the chemistry and determines the oxidation state of the oxides (WS2 blue; WO3 red)

 Project title: Staubanalyse in der Innenraumluft (Strategisches Projekt Austrian Cooperative Research ACR)

 Project duration: 18 months